-Looking for something unique and personal in today's world is to many a requirement when purchasing a new car or looking into modifying an existing one.
+Looking for something unique and personal in today's world is for many a requirement when purchasing a new car or looking into modifying an existing one.
 There are plenty of companies offering everything from engine tune-up to purely cosmetic enhancements to total transformations.
 Some are better than others and while some are on the total opposite end of the scale, they all offer some kind of modification.
 Something unique to you.

-I'm pretty sure that most, that look into any kind of modification of their car, have all read the horror stories and the praise for almost ever company offering what one is looking for.
+I'm pretty sure that most, that look into any kind of modification of their car, have all read the horror stories and the praise for almost every company offering what one is looking for.
 Everything from "stay far away from this company" to "my car is faster and grips the road like never before" to "fuel economy down the drain, but it looks good".

 Surely there are many more examples, more than those mentioned, but the question that lingers in the back of the head is if a spoiler kit with side skirts actually enhances the performance of the car?
-How it travels down the road and especially how the wind funnels it's way around the car at speed, does it really make a difference?
+How it travels down the road and especially how the wind funnels its way around the car at speed, does it really make a difference?

-If you take a car like a Ferrari, Lamborghini or Mclaren and then you put on a wing at the back and maybe change the rims to a size bigger and for good measure, you change the splitter at the front and maybe also add some side skirts, while you are at it.
-I seriously doubt that a modification like that would have a positive impact on how a Ferrari, Lamborghini or Mclaren handles at high speed or when cornering since those kinds of cars is already finely tuned weapons.
-The overall effect, I think, would be more a negative one, since I highly doubt that the engineers at Ferrari, Lamborghini or Mclaren don't know anything about aerodynamics or fluid dynamics.
+If you take a car like a Ferrari, Lamborghini, or McLaren and then you put on a wing at the back and maybe change the rims to a size bigger and for good measure, you change the splitter at the front and maybe also add some side skirts, while you are at it.
+I seriously doubt that a modification like that would have a positive impact on how a Ferrari, Lamborghini, or McLaren handles at high speed or when cornering since those kinds of cars is already finely tuned weapons.
+The overall effect, I think, would be more a negative one, since I highly doubt that the engineers at Ferrari, Lamborghini, or McLaren don't know anything about aerodynamics or fluid dynamics.
 It's not like it's their first time dealing with such things.